yulqen/bcompiler/docs/introduction.rst

 from many Excel files into a single master spreadsheet, or populating many Excel files using the data from a master spreadsheet.

-"Auxiliary" files are required to map data in each direction, and to templates.
+"Auxiliary" files (see :ref:`aux_files`) are required to map data in each direction, and to templates.
 These files are contained in a DfT reporitory on GitHub. ``bcompiler`` can be used to obtain/update these files.